NordicPlayground/nrf5-sdk-for-eddystone/README.md

 Detailed instructions on how to use the App is available in the [nRF Beacon for Eddystone GitHub repository](https://github.com/NordicSemiconductor/Android-nRF-Beacon-for-Eddystone).

 ## How it works
-Instructions on how to modify the firmware are coming soon.
+Instructions on the firmware structure and on how to modify the firmware are coming soon.

 ## Issues and support
 This example application is provided as a firmware foundation for beacon providers or for users simply wanting to experiment with Eddystone.
 It is not part of the official nRF5 SDK and support is therefore limited.
 Expect limited follow-up of issues.